kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 - Predisposing factors can be divided into local or general, the commonest causes being nasal.
 Any condition leading to blockage of the sinus ostia can lead to secretion retention and predisposition towards infection.
 Local causes can be due to upper respiratory tract infections, rhinitis, nasal polyps, tumours and foreign bodies, nasal anatomical variations, dental problems, swimming and diving and sinus fractures.
 - General causes are debilitation, immuno-compromise, mucociliary disorders (Kartagener syndrome, cystic fibrosis) and atmospheric pollutants (dust, fumes).

-### Q65	- LEARN
+### Q65
 Which of the following is NOT a feature of _acute respiratory distress syndrome_ (ARDS)?

-	A. Severe hypoxaemia (PaO2/FiO2 <27) - T
+	A. Severe hypoxaemia (PaO2/FiO2 <27)
-	B. Pulmonary infiltrates on chest X-ray - T
+	B. Pulmonary infiltrates on chest X-ray
-	C. A known cause (eg pancreatitis) - T
+	C. A known cause (eg pancreatitis)
 	D. Cardiac pulmonary oedema
 	E. Pulmonary artery wedge pressure (PAWP) <18 mmHg

 #### Answer: E. Pulmonary artery wedge pressure (PAWP) <18 mmHg - *FALSE* = D. Cardiac pulmonary oedema - TRUE
 - ARDS is a specific disease of the lungs characterised by hypoxaemia, alveolar inflammation and oedema and pulmonary fibrosis.
 Clinically the patient has a raised respiratory rate; cyanosis and arterial blood gases show hypercapnia.
 Lung compliance is greatly reduced, therefore increasing the work required.
 There are certain criteria that need to be met in order to make a diagnosis of ARDS.

-These are: severe hypoxaemia (PaO2/FiO2 of <27), pulmonary infiltrates on chest X-ray, pulmonary artery wedge pressure of <18 mmHg (therefore non-cardiogenic pulmonary oedema) and a recognised cause.
-There are a variety of causes, including pancreatitis, sepsis, disseminated intravascular coagulation (DIC), burns and aspiration.
+#### Criteria for ARDS - LEARN
+1. Severe hypoxaemia (PaO2/FiO2 of <27)
+2. Pulmonary infiltrates on chest X-ray
+3. Pulmonary artery wedge pressure of <18 mmHg
+	- therefore non-cardiogenic pulmonary oedema
+4. Recognised cause, including
+	- pancreatitis
+	- sepsis
+	- disseminated intravascular coagulation (DIC)
+	- burns
+	- aspiration

 ### Q66
 A 43-year-old female patient has had a successful _kidney transplant_ and is being discharged on the 5th post-operative day.
 One of the instructions she was given was not to eat _grapefruit_ or drink grapefruit juice.
 This is because: